paddy-09/NPTEL-Joy-Of-Computing-With-Python-Nov-2024/Week1/Week1.md

 3. **What does the cat say here ?** <br>![Screenshot (396)](https://github.com/user-attachments/assets/79f45be0-4238-4362-ae8e-3cd52b88cd5b)

-      -Says the number 4, for 1 second, 10 times and changes the value of number variable by multiplying previous value with 4.
+      - Says the number 4, for 1 second, 10 times and changes the value of number variable by multiplying previous value with 4.
-      -Says the number 4, for 1 second, 10 times and changes the value of number variable by adding previous value with 4.
+      - Says the number 4, for 1 second, 10 times and changes the value of number variable by adding previous value with 4.
-      -Says the number 4, and its multiples each for 1 second, till 40 and changes the value of number variable by multiplying previous value with 4.
+      - Says the number 4, and its multiples each for 1 second, till 40 and changes the value of number variable by multiplying previous value with 4.
-      -Says the number 4, and its multiples each for 1 second, till 40 and changes the value of number variable by adding previous value with 4. :white_check_mark:
+      - Says the number 4, and its multiples each for 1 second, till 40 and changes the value of number variable by adding previous value with 4. :white_check_mark:

 4. **From the previous question, what is the value of number variable after the loop ends ?**

-      -40
+      - 40
-      -44 :white_check_mark:
+      - 44 :white_check_mark:
-      -36
+      - 36
-      -4
+      - 4

 5. **Let answer for previous question be stored in variable x, what does the cat say after the execution of the loop ?**
    ![Screenshot (397)](https://github.com/user-attachments/assets/0ae62837-52cf-4463-b96d-32ca6655d50a)